ScottLouvau/scottlouvau.github.io/content/gaming/2024/2024-05-08-my-wordle-goodnotes-playstyle/index.md

 Most of this is too complicated to explain in this post.
 I'll just say that this line:
 `> gybed  4.57  [10, 4, 0, 0, 0, ... ^7]`

 Says that GYBED was my actual next guess.
 It should take 4.57 turns, on average, to solve for all 25 answers that are still possible.

-The thing in brackets is called a **Cluster Vector** - it's complicated.
-Check out [Dave Rusin's amazing Wordle analysis](https://web.ma.utexas.edu/users/rusin/wordle/) if you want to learn about them.
+The thing in brackets is called a **Cluster Vector**.
+If you had the cluster vector `[5, 3]`, it means that there are eight possible outcomes for the guess.
+In five cases, there's only one possible answer (GYBED ⬛⬛🟨🟨🟩  -> BREAD).
+In the other three cases, there are two possible words for each.
+Check out [Dave Rusin's amazing Wordle analysis](https://web.ma.utexas.edu/users/rusin/wordle/) if you want to learn about them in detail.

 ### The GoodNotes Template
 I play two games each day (the New York Times version, and the original Wordle code, which I saved before NYT bought Wordle), so my overall GoodNotes template has two sections on each page to fit them.
 If you want to try it, here's the [template](img/wordle-template.pdf).